Raymond Burke, in turn, supports Jay LaFleur

-After Dennis Botvin and Luke Rubetta, Burke was the third former NHL legend to join the ranks of Club des 10, which was created to promote the CHUM fundraising campaign, as Lafleur is being treated for recurring lung cancer.
+After Denis Potvin and Luke Rubetta, Burke was the third former NHL legend to join the ranks of Club des 10, which was set up to promote CHUM fundraising campaignWhere Lafleur is being treated Lung cancer recurrence.

 Lafleur was an established figure and had already lifted the fifth Stanley Cup when Porky started his skates in the National Hockey League (NHL) in the fall of 1979.